The sun drops dramatically and I walk.

 These two little kids are playing catch and kick.

-The soccer ball takes off the instep of the boy’s foot like a rocket.
-It is an old beat up ball with threads coming undone from caroming over rough paving blocks.
+The soccer ball takes off the instep of one of the boy’s foot like a rocket.
+It is an old beat up ball with threads coming undone from caroming over these rough paving blocks.
 It is dirty and knocked out of shape.
-You can hear it give a cry when it is kicked.
+You can hear it cry when it is kicked.
 Still, it is good practice for these two future players on the Uruguay National team who will one day be lining up for a foul kick and remember what they practiced when they were so little.

 Whether it is a soccer ball or a football, the dreams of little boys are not different.